-And this is exactly what Watts set out to do.
-But it's not about the Jesus' birth, it's about the story of Christ's return-his second coming.
+And this is exactly what Watts set out to do with Joy to the World.

+But even though its sung at Christmas it is not about the story of Jesus birth.
+It's actually the story about Christ's return-his second coming.

-You can see it quite clearly in the words.
+You can see it in the lyrics.
 Verse 1 says;